- 8 ounces Penne Pasta

 Everyone loves a red sauce right?
 Tomato sauce can get repetitive and boring, which is why this red pesto is next level!

-This pesto is made with sweet and smokey red peppers, umami-packed sun-dried tomatoes, nutty and sweet walnuts, and fruity olive oil!
+This red pesto penne pasta is made with sweet and smokey red peppers, umami-packed sun-dried tomatoes, nutty and sweet walnuts, and fruity olive oil!

 Oh and best of all, it has roasted garlic!